Bevan Morris: Early life and education

-Morris received his B.A. and M.A. in psychology and philosophy from Gonville and Caius College of Cambridge University, England.
+Morris received his B.A. and M.A. in psychology and philosophy from Gonville and Caius College, Cambridge.
 He earned a master's degree and a PhD in the Science of Creative Intelligence from Maharishi European Research University (MERU) in Vlodrop, Netherlands.
 Morris also holds a Doctorate of World Peace from MERU in Switzerland.

 Career

 Educator

 In September, 1980 Morris was appointed president and chairman of the board of trustees of the Maharishi International University, which was renamed Maharishi University of Management (MUM) in 1995.
 During his tenure, there was expansion of the university campus, and accreditation through the PhD level.
-In the 1994, he was reported to be the lowest-paid college president in Iowa, receiving an annual salary of $9,000.
+In 1994, he was reported to be the lowest-paid college president in Iowa, receiving an annual salary of $9,000.
 He is also on the board of trustees of the Maharishi School of the Age of Enlightenment.
 Morris became the emeritus chairman of the board of trustees of MUM in 2009 after having served as chairman for 30 years.
 He continues to serve as its president.
 Morris is the International President of Maharishi Vedic Universities, a network of institutions in Europe, Asia, Africa, and South America.
 In March 2012, Morris toured 14 African countries, including Kenya, to promote Consciousness Based Education.
 He retired as president in 2016.